 What are they and how are they calculated?

 Payments on account are advance payments made towards your personal tax bill for the forthcoming tax year.

 These are made on 31st January and 31st July.

 How much you have to pay is based on your previous year’s tax return, with 50% being paid at each deadline.
-So if your tax bill in 2016/17 was £8,000 then you will be required to make the following payments on account:
+So if your tax bill for last year was £8,000 then you will be required to make the following payments on account:

 Everyone is required to make payments on account unless:

 - your previous tax return tax bill was less than £1,000; or

 - more than 80% of the tax you pay is deducted through PAYE

 Can you reduce your payments on account?